 My overall locksmith experience was rather limited before I attended the course.
 I have experience with regards to creating and implementing master key systems and feel I am confident when it comes to key cutting across a range of different key platforms.

-My main motivation for attending the General Locksmith Course was to get a much better overall knowledge about everything locksmith pretty much.
+My main motivation for attending the Beginners Locksmith Course was to get a much better overall knowledge about everything locksmith pretty much.
 I am a great believer that you have to actually know what you are talking about because you will soon get discovered – you have to know your stuff.
 I had limited knowledge before attending the course and this particular course seemed a perfect opportunity to expand my knowledge base.

 Why did you choose the MLA’s Locksmith Course over other providers?